Electronic logging devices for commercial motor vehicles

 On this page Skip this page navigation

 In 2019, Transport Canada announced that commercial motor vehicle drivers who cross provincial/territorial borders must use certified electronic logging devices (ELDs) to record their hours of service.
-To give the industry, provinces and territories time to get ready, the federal regulations will not be enforced until January 1, 2023.
+To give the industry, provinces and territories time to get ready, industry was advised that the federal regulations would not be enforced until January 1, 2023.

 Ontario will require certain bus drivers who operate within the province to use ELDs starting on July 1, 2023.

-In most cases, if you are not currently required to complete a daily log, you will not be required to use an ELD.
+In most cases, if you were not required to complete a daily log prior to June 12, 2022, you are not required to use an ELD.

 Who is required to use ELDs

-If you are currently required to complete a daily log to record your hours of service, you must use a certified ELD when operating a:
+If you were previously required to complete a daily log to record your hours of service prior to June 12, 2022, you must now use a certified ELD when operating a:

 - truck within Ontario only